 02 of 05

-John Henry Belter
+About John Henry Belter

-Belter worked as a furniture craftsman in New York from 1845 to 1865, according to American Furniture: Tables, Chairs, Sofas, and Beds by Marvin D. Schwartz.
-He is said to be the most important cabinetmaker working in the Rococo Revival style in the United States at that time, patenting many of his improved techniques for crafting furniture.
-Among these was a technique for laminating wood that was widely copied by his competitors in New York, Philadelphia, and Boston.
+A German immigrant who became an American citizen in 1839, Belter described himself as a cabinet manufacturer (rather than a cabinetmaker).
+Belter worked as a furniture craftsman in New York from 1845 until his death in 1863.
+He was considered the most important cabinetmaker working in the rococo revival-style in the United States at that time.
+He patented many of his improved techniques for crafting furniture.
+Among those patents was a technique for laminating wood that was widely copied by his competitors in New York, Philadelphia, and Boston.

-A German immigrant who became an American citizen in 1839, Belter was known to describe himself as a cabinet manufacturer (rather than a cabinetmaker) operating J.H.
-Belter and Co., according to New York City directories published at the time.
-His business employed three of his brothers-in-law: Jonathan, William, and Frederick Springmyer.
-After Belter's death (reportedly from tuberculosis in 1863, although some sources state 1864), the company was renamed Springmyer Brothers and ceased operation several years later.Continue to 3 of 5 below.
+Belter operated the five-story J.H.
+Belter and Company factory in New York City employing many apprentices.
+He employed three of his brothers-in-law: Jonathan, William, and Frederick Springmeyer.
+After Belter's death (reportedly from tuberculosis in 1863, although some sources state 1864), the company was renamed Springmeyer Brothers and ceased operation in 1867.Continue to 3 of 5 below.

 03 of 05